-The Water Services office has moved to its temporary location at 98 Renaissance Boulevard North (in front of the North Brunswick Township Middle School).
+The Water Services office is temporarily located at 98 Renaissance Boulevard North (in front of the North Brunswick Township Middle School).
 Hours of operation are from 8:30 a.m. to 4 p.m.

-The Office will be open for in-person transactions.
-A drop box will be installed at this location in addition to the drop box at the Municipal Complex.
+The Office is open for in-person transactions.
+A drop box is installed at this location in addition to the drop box at the Municipal Complex.
 Drop boxes are checked daily during business hours.

 Water/sewer payments may be made in-person, online via the Township’s website or by one of the drop box locations (710 Hermann Road and 98 Renaissance Blvd).

 For water/sewer billing inquiries and issues, please call (732) 247-0922, extension 458.

 The Township has entered into a new 20-year agreement with Veolia North America beginning October 1, 2022 for management and operation of the municipal water treatment plant and distribution system.

 Please click on the link below for Frequently Asked Questions regarding the new agreement.

 The source of the water supply that is treated by North Brunswick Township is the Delaware and Raritan Canal located in Franklin Township.
 The water in this canal comes primarily from the Delaware River.